Minneapolis council members push to close incinerator

 André Muller | stock.adobe.com

-Some Minneapolis City Council members are pushing to shut down one of the largest waste incinerators in Hennepin County, the Minnesota Daily reports.
-The council members have expressed concern over air pollution from the incinerator.
+Some Minneapolis City Council members are pushing to shut down one of the largest waste incinerators in Hennepin County, the Minnesota Daily reports, with Council members expressing concern over air pollution from the incinerator.

 The Hennepin Energy Recovery Center (HERC) incinerates all waste collected in Minneapolis and surrounding suburban areas in Hennepin County to generate electricity.
 The HERC produces electricity for nearly 25,000 homes in the county, according to Hennepin County.

-City Council will hold a public hearing on Thursday for any comments from the community, with a plan to vote for the legislative directive on Oct.
+City Council will hold a public hearing Thursday for any comments from the community, with a plan to vote for the legislative directive Oct.
 17.

 RELATED: Minnesota county forced to close incinerator or risk $26M AD facility

-The City Council members in favor of the closure legislative directive aim to permanently shut down the HERC’s incinerator by 2027 and close the facility by 2033.
-Minneapolis City Council President Elliott Payne said the directive is meant to be the catalyst for a move toward a zero-waste future.
+Council members in favor of the closure legislative directive aim to permanently shut down the HERC’s incinerator by 2027 and close the facility by 2033.
+Minneapolis Council President Elliott Payne says the directive is meant to be the catalyst for a move toward a zero-waste future.

 According to the U.S. Environmental Protective Agency, the HERC emitted nearly 170,000 metric tons of gasses including carbon dioxide, methane, nitrous oxide and biogenic carbon dioxide in 2022.